FitnessDB/exercise-animation-dataset/README.md

 ---

-# 🔑 License & Usage
+# Usage Terms

-All animations and dataset content are licensed for commercial use.

-Purchasing this dataset grants you:

-- ✓ Lifetime commercial usage
-- ✓ Use in mobile apps
+The dataset can be used in commercial and personal software projects.

+Permitted uses include:

+* mobile applications
-- ✓ Use in SaaS platforms
+* SaaS platforms
-- ✓ Use in websites
+* websites and web tools

-⚠️ Redistribution or resale of the dataset is not permitted.
+However, redistribution of the dataset files themselves or reselling the dataset as a standalone product is not allowed.